1A. Quick-start

 At a separation of 16.8 px (3.5 FWHM), S/N = 7.7 corresponds to a 5.2-sigma detection in terms of Gaussian false alarm probability.

 Congratulations!
 The detection is significant!
 You obtained a conspicuous direct image of an exoplanet!
-Although from this image alone (at a single wavelength) one cannot disentangle a true physically bound companion from a background star, this source has now been extensively studied: it corresponds to the giant planet beta Pic b (e.g. Lagrange et al. 2009, Absil et al. 2013).
+Although from this image alone one cannot disentangle a true physically bound companion from a background star, this source has now been extensively studied: it corresponds to giant planet \(\beta\) Pic b (e.g. Lagrange et al. 2009, Absil et al. 2013).

 You’re now ready for more advanced tutorials.
 If you wish to know more about: